 Great tasting food starts with good quality ingredients.
 That’s why we work closely with our suppliers to ensure that we receive the best produce, so that we can continue to serve award winning meals in your school, everyday.
-We believe that using locally sourced produce not only means high quality food, but also means that we are limiting our carbon footprint whilst supporting local businesses.
+Check out our local food supplier map here to find out where our school meal produce comes from.

 We source our fresh fruits, vegetables, milk, cheese, and free range eggs from Ralph Livesey Ltd who are based next door in Lancashire, and is a long standing family of farmers with over 100 years experience.

-We have recently introduced a locally produced cheese, which we use in sandwiches, jacket potatoes and within recipes; this is produced by Dewlay Cheesemakers, based in Garstang, Lancashire.
+The cheese that we use in sandwiches, jacket potatoes and within recipes is locally produced by Dewlay Cheesemakers, based in Garstang, Lancashire.
 They source their milk from nine dairy farmers within a ten-mile radius of their site, and are unique in that they have their own wind turbine that powers their entire operation.

 Of course, before any food is approved for inclusion on the school menu, our nutrition team check the food specification against Manchester Fayre's Food Standard, this means that we do not use ingredients that contain: